-Wills and probate solicitors in Birmingham
+Wills and Probate Solicitors in Birmingham

 What should you consider when making a will?

-Making a will is the best way to protect your loved ones no matter what your age.
-Our wills and probate solicitors in Birmingham are highly experienced in preparing wills and can assistwith writing a will and applying for probate.
+Making a will is the best way to protect your loved ones, no matter what your age.
+Our wills and probate solicitors in Birmingham are highly experienced in preparing wills and can assist with writing a will and applying for probate.
 We offer a comprehensive service that is efficient and professional yet delivered with care and sensitivity.

-- Appoint guardians for children.
 If you have children under 18 and they lose both parents, the court will decide who will be their legal guardian unless you specify somebody in your will.

-- Consider your trustees carefully.
 If you set up a trust in your will or if one of your beneficiaries is a child, you will need to appoint people you trust implicitly to manage and invest money on their behalf.

-- Minimise inheritance tax.
 A professionally drafted will can assist with tax planning and reduce the inheritance tax your loved ones pay.
 Our specialist wills and probate solicitors can advise you.

 Contesting a will